 There are a ton of products and supplies out there and it can be overwhelming to pick the right ones especially if you are just starting out.
 One of the first steps you should do before spending any money is to talk with the people who will be using your makerspace.
-Some schools and libraries have done formal or informal surveys to capture this data.
 Build a Makerspace Workbench For Under $100 w/ Step-by Step-Plans.
 Get the complete step-by-step workbench plans in PDF format Makerspace Workbench We’re always creating something at our Makerspaces.com office and just recently we ran out of work space.

 What Makers Bring To Education.
 What does the Maker movement have to offer education?